AndrosDe/rndroll/TESTING.md

         Conclusion:<br>
         As expected the visitor is prohibited from using any other feature on RND|Roll, even if one would try to bypass the normal webpage.
         The error that was found and fixed was by events of deleted users, which have not been assigned to a new user.
-        These were able to be deleted by a visitor if he had the link from the deletion of that event.
+        These were able to be deleted by a visitor if he had the link from the deletion of that event.<br><br>
-        This was possible as the IF-Statement on the site checked "if user.id == event.owner.id".
+        This was possible as the IF-Statement on the site checked "if user.id == event.owner.id".<br>
-        Since a user deletion would set the event owner to nothing and a visitor is also nothing, the visitor was allowed to do that on these singular events.
+        Since a user deletion would set the event owner to nothing and a visitor is also nothing, the visitor was allowed to do that on these singular events.<br><br>
-        A correction was made to extent the Statement "if event.owner and user.id == event.owner.id".
+        A correction was made to extent the Statement "if event.owner and user.id == event.owner.id".<br>
         Now it looks if an event owner exists and if he has the same id, causing a visitor to get the correct error message.

         <br><br>